wunderwuzzi23/blog/content/posts/2021/spoofing-credential-dialogs.md

 So, make sure that your blue teams has detections for this in place, and is able to distinguish noise from actual attacks.

 There are many variations attackers can use, so be on the lookout.

+[The MITRE ATT&CK framework also covers this via T1411](https://attack.mitre.org/techniques/T1411/).
+The details of the TTP have a couple of real world examples of malware doing local phishing attacks.

-Also, in Windows one used to have to press `CTRL+ALT+DEL` on the login screen to prevent some of these attacks, but these days it's possible to just spoof the entire login screen by writing a custom credential provider.
+In Windows one used to have to press `CTRL+ALT+DEL` on the login screen to prevent some of these attacks, but these days it's possible to just spoof the entire login screen by writing a custom credential provider.

 ## Conclusion